by Martin Maenza, partially adapted from “Blood Brothers,” Hawk and Dove #5, by Barbara and Karl Kesel and Rob Liefeld

 The side door of the van slid open, and a voice called out, “Parker, get in here!”

 Charley knew the voice.
 The long-haired blond complied, climbed inside, and closed the door behind himself.
 Inside the back of the van were his friends Mal Duncan and Hank Hall.
-Mal was dressed in his whitish-gray Hornblower costume with a new blue hood added, a costumed identity he was now calling the Herald.
-Charley moved to the back section as the van continued to roll out of the driveway.
+Mal was dressed in his white-gray costume with a blue hood, the costumed identity of the Herald.
+Charley moved to the back of the van as it rolled out of the driveway.
 “What gives, dudes?”